 - The use of account aggregation keeps your plan on track and updated.
 By having a real-time balance sheet and an easy one-stop place to enter your retirement goals, it is realistic to know when your asset allocation should change.

-Asset Allocation is the most important driver of investment success, but for most people the process is sloppy and arbitrary.
+Asset allocation is one of the most important drivers of investment success, but for most people the process is sloppy and arbitrary.
 Most “do-it-yourself” investors fall into a random asset allocation based on a collection of historical purchases.

-Target Date funds are a crude step in the right direction because they use some actual data (expected retirement date), but are too generic to be useful.
+Target date funds are a crude step in the right direction because they use some actual data (e.g. expected retirement date), but are too generic to be useful.
 Those who work with advisors are generally asked a handful of questions and then slotted into a model portfolio.
 Frequently it is based on little more than age and risk tolerance, and it is rarely updated unless someone complains or leaves.

-Using our leading edge technology, we now incorporate these two critical variables (in real-time) in our algorithm:
+Using our leading-edge technology, we incorporate these two critical variables (in real-time) in our algorithm:

 - Required Growth Rate for individuals who are still working